 But most Tennis fans have witnessed the longest match in tennis history which happened in the first round of Wimbledon in 2010 and lasted for 11 hours 5 minutes.
 Interestingly four of the top 5 encounters were played between 2010-18.

 Here is a list of all-time longest matches in Tennis history

 5Fabrice Santoro vs Arnaud Clement (6 hours 33 minutes)

-History was created at French Open first round match between Fabrice Santoro and Arnaud Clement in 2004.
-They broke previous record of longest match by 2 minutes, which was created by American’s women Viki Nelson and Jean Hepner in 1984(Surprisingly this match was a two setter comprising one rally of 643 shots and ran for 6 hours and 31 minutes).
+History was created at the French Open first-round match between Fabrice Santoro and Arnaud Clement in 2004.
+They broke the previous record of the longest match by 2 minutes, which was created by American women Viki Nelson and Jean Hepner in 1984(Surprisingly this match was a two-setter comprising one rally of 643 shots and ran for 6 hours and 31 minutes).

 Fabrice Santoro and Arnaud Clement thrilled the Roland Garros crowd for 6 hours and 33 minutes.
 This was the longest match in tennis history until Isner and Mahut broke it 6 years later.